dinther/SimCom/SimComMon/readme.md

 GEAR CENTER POSITION=0.8194797981996089
 ```

-Or you can make use of the polish notation (RPN) build into MSFS
+Or you can make use of the [Reverse Polish Notation (RPN) build into MSFS](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm) syntax to make calculations.

 ```
 SimComMon.exe --(A:GEAR LEFT POSITION,number) (A:GEAR RIGHT POSITION,number) + (A:GEAR CENTER POSITION,number) +,50, 0.1 as GEARPOS